 Gilhooly, K., Lyddy, F., Pollick, F., & Buratti, S. (2021).
 Cognitive Psychology (2nd ed.).
-London: McGraw-Hill. [an older edition is also available]
+London: McGraw-Hill.

-The following textbook is also free to access and may be consulted in relation to some topics covered in the module:

-Deiner, E. (2017).
+The following textbook is also free to access and may be consulted in relation to some topics covered in the module: Deiner, E. (2017).
 Introduction to Psychology NOBA Collection https://nobaproject.com/textbooks/introduction-to-psychology-the-full-noba-collection